Catterall: Transport

+The nearest railway station is Preston.

 Toponymy

 Catterall is mentioned in the Domesday Book of 1086 as Catrehala.
 Later references include Catrehal, 1272; Katerhalle, 1277; and Caterhale, Caterale, 1292.

 The toponymy of the name suggests that the 'hala'or 'halh' part may refer to a topographical feature, indicating that the land mass forming the parish was, in times of antiquity, a 'promontory into the marsh'.
 This has a certain appeal, as the western edge of the parish does indeed border the flatlands of The Fylde.
 The same source also suggests that the first section of the name may be associated with a cat.
-However, this is an educated guess, as no other evidence has been uncovered to support the theory, other than the observation that the old parish boundary had the appearance of a (cat’s?) tongue.
+However, this is an educated guess, as no other evidence has been uncovered to support the theory, other than the observation that the old parish boundary had the appearance of a (cat's?) tongue.

 History

 On 14 February 1716, three local men (Joseph Wadsworth and Thomas Goose of Catterall and Thomas Cartmell of Claughton) were executed for joining the Jacobite rebellion of 1715.
 They were reputedly executed at Stocks Lane End.
 In modern times, this is where Cock Robin Lane and Catterall Lane join the A6.

 The parish is traversed by several important routes, including the A6, the M6 Motorway, the West Coast Main Line, the B6430 and the Lancaster Canal, all of which run, more-or-less north to south.
 The parish was served by Garstang and Catterall railway station, which used to stand on the West Coast Main Line, but was closed in the 1960s and later demolished.

 In May 2007, Gennaro Panzuto, a member of the Camorra, was arrested in Catterall in connection with gang-related murders.